daber1/PMLDL_Assignment/reports/report1.md

 ## Conclusion:
 In summary, my solution creation process started with a basic dictionary solution and progressed through research, architectural selection.
-By leveraging the seq2seq model architecture, inspired by research and guidance from ChatGPT, I created a basic but not good enough solution for the given problem.
+By leveraging the seq2seq model architecture, inspired by research and guidance from ChatGPT, I created a basic solution for the given problem.